lheric/GitlHEVCAnalyzer/README.md

 Why Gitl HEVC Analyzer
 ======================

-First, almost all the commercial HEVC analyzer is too expensive for us.
+First, all the commercial HEVC analyzers are too expensive for us.

-Second, we need to draw additional grphics on the analysis result.
+Second, we need to draw additional grphics on the analysis results.
 It supports custom filters.
+In fact, all the features are implemented via custom filters.

 Screenshot